amosproj/amos2023ws01-ticket-chat-ai/README.md

 - Open the file you want to format.
 - For Python, use the Black extension (Alt+Shift+F).
-- For CSS, use the Stylelint extension (Alt+Shift+F).
 - For JavaScript, use the ESLint extension (Alt+Shift+F).
-- For HTML, use the HTMLHint extension (Alt+Shift+F).

 #### Use Shell Commands

-Before running the commands, ensure that the required packages are installed by checking and installing from the `requirements.txt` file.
+Before running the commands, ensure that the required packages are installed by checking and installing from the `requirements.txt` and the `package.json` file.

 ##### Python - Black Formatter